Last Update: April 2020

 Filipino sweet snack or dessert, whatever you want to call it, it’s delicious!
 Basically it’s all kinds of different sweet ingredients like sweetened beans, soft coconut, preserved fruits, gelatin, sago, toasted glutinous rice (pinipig) and whatever else the sweet-tooth Filipinos can think of.

 The most fun part is of course that you get to decide which ingredients go into your Halo-Halo.
 If you’re crazy about coconut, but not so much about gelatin then just exchange one for the other.
+I always drive the vendors crazy, because I take forever to decide.

 #27 – Kai Met Mamuang – Chicken Cashew